peterlevi/ojo/README.md

 `Ctrl +/=` / `Ctrl -` - increase / decrease size of the thumbnails
 `F5` - reload current folder (file changes are not reflected automatically)
 `Ctrl-F5` - refresh/recreate all thumbnails in the current folder

-`Ctrl-F` - Enter search/filter mode - enter text to filter images, folders and commands.
+`Ctrl-F` or `type text directly` - enter search/filter mode.
+Use this to filter images, folders and commands.
 E.g. type `.jpg` to see just JPEG files.
 Or type `date` to focus the `Sort by date` command.
 The filtered view over the images remains if you go into Image mode and start cycling the images.
 Press `Esc` to clear the filter and exit search mode (but keep in mind a second `Esc` will exit Ojo).